aiven/devportal/docs/platform/concepts/byoc.rst

 to the Aiven control plane, service management, key management and security.

 In most cases customers can meet their regulatory and business requirements by utilizing a standard Aiven deployment or :doc:`Enhanced Compliance Environment </docs/platform/concepts/enhanced-compliance-env>`.
-In fact, 99% of Aiven customers are able to meet their requirements without BYOC.
-If you would like to understand BYOC better or are unsure which deployment model is the best fit for you, please contact our sales department Sales@Aiven.io.
+If you would like to understand
+BYOC better or are unsure which deployment model is the best fit for you, please contact our sales department Sales@Aiven.io.

 Pricing and billing